cwcpark/cwcpark.github.io/publications/index.md

 ### Manuscripts Under Review
 __Park, C.__ (2019).
 [Submitted].
 Nosocomial infection of MERS-CoV in South Korea: Its control strategies and recommendations for the future outbreak.
 Journal of Global Health Reports.

 __Park, C.__ (2019).
 [Submitted].
 Traditional funeral and burial rituals and the 2014-2016 Ebola outbreak in West Africa – Social and behavioral communication interventions to prevent future infectious diseases.
-Anthropological Quarterly.
+Journal of Health and Social Sciences.

 __Park, C.__ (2019).
 [Submitted].
 Lessons learned from the World Health Organization (WHO)’s late initial response to the 2014-2016 Ebola outbreak in West Africa.
 Journal of Public Health in Africa.

 __Park, C.__ & Edberg, M. (2019).
 [Submitted].
-The effects of spiritual experience and church commitment on mental health and work performance among South Korean immigrants in the United States: Mixed Methods Study.
-Journal of Immigrant & Refugee Studies.
+The effects of spiritual experience and church commitment on emotional well-being and work (or school) performance among South Korean young adult immigrants in the United States: mixed methods study.
+Journal of Psychology and Theology.

 __Park, C.__ & Edberg, M. (2019).
 [Submitted].
 The effects of Christian faith on successful living transition among South Korean immigrants in the United States: A qualitative study.
 Journal of Immigrant and Minority Health.